Supplement Use During Radiation Therapy

 - "Natural" does not always mean safe.

-- Most supplements do not need approval for use by the FDA, like medications do.
+- Most supplements in the United States do not need to be approved by the FDA like medications do.

 - Supplements may not have what the label says they do (some studies have found more than 60% do not).

 - They may have harmful contaminants, such as lead, arsenic, cadmium and more.

-- Some supplements can block other medications or affect organ function (such as liver function).
+- Some supplements can block other medications or affect how your organs work (such as liver function).